 Zooplankton biomass was considerably low throughout Discovery Islands and Johnstone Strait in June 2016 when juvenile pink and chum salmon were migrating through the regions.
 The zooplankton community composition was not closely reflected in the stomach contents, due to surface tow sampling methods being unable to capture all relevant salmon prey such as epibenthic harpacticoid copepods, or fish and euphausiids that tend to avoid zooplankton nets.
 The zooplankton captured were mainly small (250 μm) cyclopoids and calanoid copepods and the differences between the two regions was not as clear of a prey divide compared to the diets.
 The most representative way of capturing what prey are available for salmon at each location, is through the diets themselves, viewing salmon as “plankton sampling gear” for the ideal prey type and size.
-Wherever possible, future research on salmon feeding, health and survival should utilize stomach content analysis over making assumptions with the zooplankton tow samples.
+Wherever possible, future research on salmon feeding, health and survival should utilize stomach content analysis over making assumptions about prey availability? with the zooplankton tow samples.